gabrielsoltz/ess-gitlab/README.md

 Most of the tools for Code Analysis focus on scanning the code itself (like SAST tools), but what about the repository containing the code?
 Some vulnerabilities or miss-configuration in the repository could lead to countless attack vectors without having any vulnerability in the code itself.

-Checking repository miss-configurations it's a critical part of securing your infrastructure.
+Scanning repository miss-configurations it's a critical part of securing your infrastructure.

 Here are some common miss-configurations checks for Gitlab repositories.